plops/cl-cpp-generator2/example/162_glfwpp_grating/README.md

   screen tearing at the top of the screen, even though i enable vsync. that means the top of the screen always shows one earlier frame.

+  i investigate if running vsync with 60Hz but updating the image content only every 2nd image will help to alleviate this problem.

 - if more than one screen is connected to the computer the screen tear may run accross the screen. it may help to use `xrandr` with the